onepiecefreak3/LuaDeobfuscator/README.md

 ## Description

-A command line tool to deobfuscate .lua files from various mobile games by Level5.
+A command line tool to deobfuscate decompiled .lua files from various mobile games by Level5.<br>
+The tool expects decompilations from .lua.bin files by unluac.

+Using other tools, like [LuaDec by Metaworm](https://luadec.metaworm.site/), may already decompile and deobfuscate most of .lua.bin files.<br>
+I recommend to try out that tool first and see if it yields good results for you.

 ## Usage